Paternal care: Strepsirrhines

-Strepsirrhini is a suborder of the order Primates and includes lemurs, lorises, and bush babies.
-In this sub-order, males exhibit the lowest levels of paternal care for infants among primates.
+Strepsirrhini is a suborder of primates which includes lemurs, lorises, and bush babies.
+In this suborder, males exhibit the lowest levels of paternal care for infants among primates.
 Examples of observed male care in this group include playing, grooming, and occasionally transporting infants.
-Males have also been observed interacting with infants while mothers park them and temporarily leave in order to feed.
+Males have also been observed interacting with infants while mothers temporarily "park" them to feed.
 When female strepsirrhines park or nest their infants in nearby trees, males frequently use this as an opportunity to play with the unattended infants.
-In this suborder, male care and affection is directed toward multiple infants including non-biological offspring, and young strepsirrhines can be found interacting with various males.
-Paternal care does not influence infant growth rates or shorten inter-birth intervals of mothers as it can in haplorrhines.
-Strepsirrhini males exhibit the lowest intensity of care towards infants in non-human primates.
+In this suborder, male care and affection is directed toward multiple infants, including non-biological offspring, and young strepsirrhines can be found interacting with various males.
+Paternal care does not influence infant growth rates or shorten inter-birth intervals of mothers as happens in haplorhines.

-Strepsirrhines are constrained by their life history traits and reproductive rates are not flexible within this group of primates.
-This group of primates are programmed to give birth when food is abundant resulting in strict seasonal breeding periods.
-Shortening inter-birth intervals, which is theorized to be a possible outcome of increased male care, is not beneficial for Strepsirrhine mothers and can decrease infant survival.
-Studies also show that paternity can be highly skewed in Strepsirrhines, with only one or few male members being the only biological father within a single group.
+Strepsirrhines are constrained by their life history traits, and reproductive rates are not flexible within this group.
+Instead, these primates tend to give birth when food is abundant, resulting in strict seasonal breeding periods.
+Shortening inter-birth intervals, which is theorized to be a possible outcome of increased male care, is not beneficial for strepsirrhine mothers and can decrease infant survival.
+Studies also show that paternity can be highly skewed in strepsirrhines, with only one or a few male members being the only biological fathers within a single group.
 Instead of relying on a singular paternal figure, female mothers in this group rely on alloparenting from other group members.
-Infant parking and strict reproductive schedules are more beneficial for successful infant development in Strepsirrhines.
+Infant parking and strict reproductive schedules are more beneficial for successful infant development in strepsirrhines.

-Haplorrhines
+Haplorhines

-Haplorhini, a sub-order of the order Primate, includes tarsiers, New World Monkeys, Old World monkeys, apes, and humans.
-Haplorrhini is broken into two sister groups which are commonly distinguished by the characteristic of the primate nose: Catarrhini (narrow turned down nose) and Platyrrhini (flat nose).
+Haplorhini, a suborder of the order Primate, includes tarsiers, New World Monkeys, Old World monkeys, apes, and humans.
+Haplorhini is broken into two sister groups which are commonly distinguished by the characteristic of the primate nose: Catarrhini (narrow, turned-down nose) and Platyrrhini (flat nose).
 Paternal care is highly variable between the two sister groups and the species within them.